 In this article I will show you the absolute ten best multitools on the market today.
 You may be surprised to see that they’re ALL made by Leatherman – but you shouldn’t be.
 Leatherman is the undisputed king of multitools and simply unmatched in my opinion.
 Since Tim Leatherman built his first multitool and created Leatherman Tools in 1983, the Leatherman company has continued to innovate and demonstrate unrivaled quality.
 Their 25-year no-questions-asked warranty says it all.
 Take it from me, all you need is Leatherman.

-So, without further ado, here’s my list of the top 10 multitools.
+So, without further ado, here’s my list of the top 10 multitools on the market in 2022.

 The Wave is constructed of 100% stainless steel, and includes a lanyard attachment and a leather/nylon sheath.
 This multitool weighs in at 8.5 ounces, and measures 4” long and 2” thick.
 You can get your Wave in plain stainless steel or with a cool looking black oxide finish.

-The Charge TTi is a feature-rich multitool in a light, 8.2-ounce package.
-It includes a high quality S30V steel knife and a 420HC serrated knife with cutting hook, as well as both a small and a large bit driver with a small selection of bits.
+The Charge Plus is a feature-rich multitool in a light, 8.3-ounce package.
+It includes a high quality 154CM steel knife and a 420HC serrated knife with cutting hook, as well as both a small and a large bit driver with a small selection of bits.
 There’s 19 tools in all.
 You also get a medium screwdriver, two files, scissors, a saw, and a can/bottle opener.

-Basically, the Charge TTi has a better blade, comes with a better sheath and a bunch of bits and is overall a little lighter than the Wave.
-It has a couple of extra tools and the titanium handle is superior to the stainless steel.
-But is all this worth an extra $40 or so?
-Not in my opinion.
+Basically, the Charge Plus has a better blade, comes with a better sheath and a bunch of bits and is overall a little lighter than the Wave.
+It has a couple of extra tools but is all this worth an extra $40 or so?
+Not necessarily in my opinion.
 If you have the money go for it, otherwise stick to the Wave.
-Best price we found on the Charge TTi.

 At number three is the Leatherman Skeletool, a lightweight 5 ounce multitool with 7 tools in a 4”, mean-looking package.
 This is Leatherman’s most recent model and is packed with needlenose pliers, regular pliers, hard-wire cutters, and regular cutters.
 The combination knife is partially serrated and made of 420HC stainless steel.
 The Skeletool also includes a carabiner/bottle opener and a large bit driver.
 Add on Leatherman’s optional 21 double-ended bit kit, and you extend the possibilities tremendously.